lunow/gulp-brancher/README.md

 ## Preparation
-Read "A successful Git branching model" (http://nvie.com/posts/a-successful-git-branching-model/)
+Read (A successful Git branching model)[http://nvie.com/posts/a-successful-git-branching-model/]

+Create a branch `dev`.
+This holds the development version and every task is starting from that.

+If you prepare a release, create a branch `release-X` where the X is an increasing release number.
+Its important that its increase!

 ## Create and fix a release